publiccodenet/publiccode.net/careers/index.md

 We hire the best people we can, trust their expertise, and give them near infinite autonomy.
 We also support each other, and do lots of pair working.

-Because nobody has ever done this before for government and we've just started, everything we're doing is greenfield - everyone here comes to work every day knowing that what they'll do that day will meaningfully shape the Foundation's future.
+Because nobody has ever done this before for government and we've just started, everything we're doing is greenfield - everyone here comes to work every day knowing that what they'll do that day will meaningfully shape the Foundation for Public Code's future.

 We're ambitious but humble - we sincerely want this to succeed, but there's no guarantee.
 Because we believe that failure is the best teacher, we encourage curiosity, experimentation and learning.